 - A final 48-hour notice and a door-hanger placed on the front door of the residence or business before the water is turned off.

-What to expect from my meter change?
+What should I expect from my meter change?

 - Roughly 30-90 minutes to change out the meter and transmitter (depending on accessibility and condition of pipe joints).